 Let’s see if I can help a little with understanding software development outsourcing process.

 When you want to outsource manufacturing of something physical, it’s easy these days.
 All you need is to find the cheapest manufacturer offering quality and capacity you require.
 With IT trying to find this ‘’Golden Middle’’ proves to be much harder.
 You will find both cheap and expensive developers claiming best quality and best value for money.

-The art of outsourcing IT solutions revolves not (entirely) around prices,
+The art of outsourcing software solutions revolves not (entirely) around prices,

 Not all that glitters is gold